 Now that it is clear what CMS you need for your website, the next step is to determine what features and functions are needed.

 Do you need a basic website or something with more advanced features?
 Essentially, this will depend on what you want to use the website for.

 If you’re looking into selling products directly through your online store, then eCommerce features are going to be a necessity.
 This includes having customer checkout pages and payment processing.
 This is just one example though; there may also be other specific functions depending upon your business type (such as booking systems).

-One other thing you want to be aware of is whether you want your website to have a separate mobile site or for it to simply be responsive, you can learn more about the differences between a mobile and a responsive site in our blog article.
+One other thing you want to be aware of is whether you want your website to have a separate mobile site or for it to simply be responsive.
+Check out our article on the best mobile websites on the internet!